 For more on the R.I.S.E.
 Method or links to the on-demand seminars, click here.

 For practicing litigators, Rule 30(b)(6) depositions are incredibly intimidating, especially when the corporate defendant works in a field in which we are wholly unfamiliar.
 And when we have a heavy docket of cases and a full inbox of emails, we hardly have the time to learn a new trade just for the sake of a deposition.
 However, the science of a Rule 30(b)(6) deposition is not in getting elbow-deep in the technicalities of the trade with the deponent, it’s in getting waist-deep digging for what may be still lurking in their file cabinets or on their computer that you can turn into a systems failure and value driver.

 After years of litigating against commercial trucking companies and corporate landowners, Jennifer K. O’Connell has developed strategies for uncovering documents and items of interest – including evidence of spoliated evidence – that drive settlement values and jury verdicts.
-Jennifer can assist in developing written discovery, digesting disclosed materials, drafting the notice, and performing the deposition.
-She is also available for seminars for your firm for a flat rate for a half-day to instruct on Rule 30(b)(6) strategies.
-In all consultation agreements, Jennifer also provides a report at the close of the agreement that includes her recommendations going forward in the case.
-However, many cases in which Jennifer is hired to consult reach a favorable resolution before that report is needed.
-In most cases, Jennifer offers her consulting services on a flat fee basis, so both you and your client know what you are committing to from the beginning.
-Also, because much of Jennifer’s involvement in these cases is in the capacity of a consulting expert, her fees are case expenses.
+Jennifer can assist in developing written discovery, digesting disclosed materials, conferring and forcing disclosure of withheld materials, developing a liability strategy, drafting the notice, and performing the deposition.
+In all consultation agreements, Jennifer also provides a report at the close of the agreement that includes her recommendations going forward in the case, steps to maintain operational pressure, and recommendations for mediation and trial.

 For more on Discovery Consulting Services, click here.